learningequality/studio/.github/ISSUE_TEMPLATE/issue_template.md

 3. ...

-## Usage Details
+## (optional) Usage Details
 <!-- Please give details about how you were using Studio. -->
  - Browser:
  - Channel:
- - Topic/Content Item:
+ - Topic/Content item:
+ - Other information that may be relevant: